Failures in compensation scheme for infected blood laid bare in report

 The latest report of the inquiry concludes:

-– There was a “missed opportunity” to consult with people impacted by the scandal.
+– There was a “missed opportunity” to consult with people affected by the scandal.

 – There has been a “repetition of mistakes in the past” in the way both the Conservative and Labour governments have responded.